UMR-CNRM/vortex/sphinx/technical/fortran.rst

      NPRTRW=2,
    /

-The :meth:`~common.data.namelists.NamelistContent.merge` method is abled to merge a :class:`~common.data.namelists.NamelistContent` object with another :class:`~common.data.namelists.NamelistContent` or with a raw :class:`~bronx.datagrip.namelist.NamelistSet` object.
+The :meth:`~vortex.nwp.data.namelists.NamelistContent.merge` method is abled to merge a :class:`~vortex.nwp.data.namelists.NamelistContent` object with another :class:`~vortex.nwp.data.namelists.NamelistContent` or with a raw :class:`~bronx.datagrip.namelist.NamelistSet` object.